 Please note that although the Performance Path allows for some trade-offs when selecting energy conservation measures for meeting the Performance Target, the program has set some minimum prerequisites for specific energy efficiency components.
 Although the prerequisite measures can be used to help the project meet the Performance Target, failure to meet the prerequisite requirements will result in the project not earning the ENERGY STAR.
 The prerequisites are found within the ENERGY STAR MFHR Performance Path document.

 Both the Prescriptive Path and Performance Path require that partners comply with mandatory Testing & Verification Protocols available on the Guidance Documents page.
 All program documentation for both paths is available for download in a .zip file for convenience.

-To provide a period of transition, all ENERGY STAR MFHR Project Applications submitted to EPA by December 31, 2014, must meet the current performance target of 15% savings over 90.1-2007, regardless of the current or future code for their state.
+To provide a period of transition, all ENERGY STAR MFHR Project Applications submitted to EPA on or before December 31, 2014, will be allowed to meet a Performance Target of 15% savings over ASHRAE 90.1-2007, regardless of the current or future code for their state.

 EPA periodically revises the MFHR Program Requirements in response to partner questions and evolving standards (e.g., ENERGY STAR product specifications, NAECA standards, model energy codes).
 The purpose of this revision process is to be responsive to partner questions, to disseminate policy changes in a consistent manner, and to adapt the program as needed for success.
 Revisions will be made on an as needed basis; however, it is expected that the guidelines will not be updated more frequently than every six months.